 Bio & photo coming soon.

-Michelle joins Optimum Movement with a background in Early Childhood.
+Michelle joins Optimum Movement with a background in Early Childhood and will be your first point of contact when visiting our Ormiston Clinic.
 Her warm and friendly disposition is supported by a unique skill set being a mother of a child with special needs.

 Bio & photo coming soon.